 Hemp insulation is 100% legal in all 50 US states.
 The 2018 Farm Bill federally legalized industrial hemp, and hemp building products are recognized under multiple code frameworks:

 Installation varies by product type.
+For DIY considerations, see our Can You DIY Hemp Insulation? guide.
 Here's what to expect:

 Similar to fiberglass batt installation — cut to size and friction-fit between studs.
 No protective equipment needed.
 No skin irritation.
 Can be installed by homeowners or any general contractor.
 Available in standard R-13 and R-19 thicknesses.